gideondk/vlok/README.md

 ## Overview
 Vlok is a decentralized service for the generation of unique, time-ordered IDs.

-It generates cluster-wide unique IDs with high performance using the [Akka IO](http://doc.akka.io/docs/akka/snapshot/scala/io.html) implementation through [Bark](http://github.com/lab050/bark).
+It generates cluster-wide unique IDs with high performance using the [Akka IO](http://doc.akka.io/docs/akka/snapshot/scala/io.html) implementation through [Nucleus](http://github.com/gideondk/nucleus).

 The current implementation is able to push over **1 million ids** per second from server to clients on commodity hardware.

 ## Why no slowflake?
 `Vlok` is Dutch for "Flake" and while we have our cheese, wooden shoes and windmills.
-We love large numbers ($) and cheap things the most!
+Our preference goes to large numbers ($) and cheap things!

 The current implementation of [Snowflake](https://github.com/twitter/snowflake) has the requirement to coordinate the uniqueness of IDs through "server ids" generated through Zookeeper.
 Something as simple as ID generation shouldn't be weighted down by a implementation of Zookeeper (especially if you aren't using it anywhere else).